foa-fag-og-arbejde/EFIngresProvider/Readme.md

 Before building EFIngresProvider please:

+- Make sure [Node.js](https://nodejs.org/) is installed.
-- Make sure [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe) is in the path
+- Make sure [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe) is in the path.
-- Make sure Visual Studio 2017 is installed
+- Make sure Visual Studio 2017 is installed.
 - Check the paths for `MSBuild.exe` and `devenv.com` in `Build.cmd`, and change them, if required.
-- Set up tests as described below
+- Set up tests as described below.

 To build the EFIngresProvider run: